Behavior tree: Behavior tree notation

 A behavior tree is used to formally represent the fragment of behavior in each requirement.
 In general, behavior for a large-scale system, where concurrency is admitted, appears abstractly as a set of communicating sequential processes.
 The behavior tree notation captures these composed component-states and represents them as a tree-like form.

-Behavior is expressed in terms of components realizing states and components creating and breaking relations.
-Using the logic and graphic forms of conventions found in programming languages, components can support actions, composition, events, control-flow, data-flow, and threads.

 Traceability tags (see Section 1.2 of behavior tree notation) in behavior tree nodes link the formal representation to the corresponding natural language requirement.
-Behavior trees accurately capture behavior expressed in the natural language representation of functional requirements.
-Requirement behavior trees strictly use the vocabulary of the natural language requirements but use graphical forms for behavior composition to remove the risk of ambiguity.
-By doing this, they provide a direct and clearly traceable relationship between what is expressed in the natural language representation and its formal specification.

-A basis of the notation is that behavior is always associated with some component.
-Component-states, which represent nodes of behavior, are composed sequentially or concurrently to construct a behavior tree that represents the behavior expressed in the natural language requirements.
 A behavior tree with leaf nodes may revert (symbolized by adding the caret operator "^") to an ancestor node to repeat behavior or start a new thread (symbolized by two carets "^^").

-A behavior tree specifies state changes in components, how data and control are passed between components, and how threads interact.
-There are constructs for creating and breaking relations.
-There are also constructs for setting and testing states of components, as well as mechanisms for inter-process communication that include message passing (events), shared variable blocking, and synchronization.

 For a complete reference to behavior tree notation, see Behavior Tree Notation v1.0 (2007).

 Semantics

 The formal semantics of behavior trees is given via a process algebra and its operational semantics.
 The semantics have been used as the basis for developing simulation, model checking, and failure modes and effects analysis.